-Johnathan Cook Junior Associate IALD
+Johnathan Cook Associate IALD

 Lighting Designer II

 Johnathan joined The Lighting Practice in 2013 after graduating from The Pennsylvania State University where he obtained a Bachelor of Architectural Engineering with an emphasis in Lighting Design.
 He gained hands-on experience in the industry through several internships in theatrical lighting and electrical engineering.
 Johnathan’s passion for architecture transformed into a passion for architectural lighting design while attending school at Penn State.
 He was inspired to pursue a career in lighting design through his realization that architecture can be altered/manipulated in countless ways using light.
-In 2016 Johnathan taught lighting design as an adjunct professor for the Drexel University Department of Architecture + Interiors.
+In 2016 and again in 2019, Johnathan taught lighting design as an adjunct professor for the Drexel University Department of Architecture + Interiors.
 His project experience includes corporate interiors, healthcare, hospitality, civic and public spaces, higher education, and retail environments.